 The policy and future land-use recommendations are a core element of the Plan.
-It is this type of guidance that is a baseline requirement imposed by the State of Connecticut for towns to include in their plans of conservation and development.
-This type of guidance is intended to be used over the long term to help achieve a consistency is making the day-to-day decisions of routine town business.
+It is this type of guidance that is a baseline requirement imposed by the State of Connecticut for towns to include in their Plans of Conservation and Development.
+This type of guidance is intended to be used over the long term to help achieve a consistency in making the day-to-day decisions of routine town business.
 This is very important to help guide town officials and board or commission members who may come and go from town service on a regular basis.

-Although policy and future land use recommendations are intended to convey a general intent applicable for the long term, it is recognized that experience using this guidance for practical applications or future changes in related conditions could lead to a need for policy refinement prior to the next scheduled update of the Plan.
+Although policy and future land use recommendations are intended to convey a general intent applicable for the long term, it is recognized that experience using this guidance for practical applications or future changes could lead to the need for policy refinements prior to the next scheduled update of the Plan.

-The recommended policies listed in each chapter of the Plan and summarized in the tables provided in this chapter identify a lead group as well as partners.
+The recommended policies listed in each chapter of the Plan identify a lead group as well as partners.
 While these may be the primary groups using the policy recommendations provided, this designation is not intended to limit use of the policy by any group that may find the guidance applicable to their area of responsibility.
 If during the course of applying policy recommendations to practical applications, it is determined that a refinement is needed, the designated group would take the lead to propose a change through the implementation committee to the PZC.

-Future land-use guidance may be used by a wide variety of groups and Town officials, and if changing circumstances lead to a need for a refinement in this area, any group may propose an interim change through the implementation committee for consideration by the PZC.
+Future land use guidance may be used by a wide variety of groups and Town officials; and if changing circumstances lead to a need for a refinement in this area, any group may propose an interim change through the implementation committee for consideration by the PZC.

-The importance of recommended policies and land-use guidance merit a formal revision or amendment to the Plan if needed during the period prior to the next ten-year update.
+The importance of recommended policies and land use guidance merit a formal revision or amendment to the Plan if needed during the period prior to the next ten-year update.
 If the PZC concurs with the need for any proposed interim changes regarding policies and future land use, the PZC shall conduct a formal change process for the Plan in accordance with applicable general statutes.